Fertility Window: What it is and Finding Yours

 What is a Fertility Window?

 Your fertile window is the best time to conceive.
-This is when a woman is ovulating.
+This can be calculated once a woman ovulates.
 Depending on how long your menstrual cycle is, you may ovulate anywhere from day 11 to day 21 of your cycle (cycle day 1 is considered the first day of your period).
-When you ovulate, an egg is released from your ovary and remains in the body waiting to be fertilized for a span of 12 to 24 hours.
+When you ovulate, an egg is released from your ovary and remains in the Fallopian tube waiting to be fertilized for a span of 12 to 24 hours.
 At most, sperm can live in a woman’s reproductive tract for 5 days.
 This means that ideally, if a woman has intercourse around the time of ovulation (two days before and up to the day she ovulates), her chance of pregnancy increases.
-This is why this is known as the fertile window, as this two to three-day span is when a woman is most fertile and, therefore, the best time to try to conceive.
+That is why it is known as the fertile window, as this two to three-day span is when a woman is most fertile and, therefore, the best time to try to conceive.

 How to Find Out Your Fertile Window